 But as we all look toward a hopeful future, one where the pandemic will be a distant memory, business leaders are left to wonder: is remote work sustainable?

 Omdia’s Future of Work survey found that 68% of businesses believe productivity among their employees has increased since they transitioned to remote work.
 These findings are consistent with research on remote work productivity conducted before the pandemic.
-A 2015 Stanford University study shows that remote work improved productivity by 13% over 9 months.

 These findings fly in the face of some leaders’ skepticism about productivity and remote work, with many believing that it would fall, given the distractions that abound at home and other factors.

 Employees and businesses alike save money when remote work becomes part of the equation.
 For one, employees don’t have to deal with costly commutes while employers save on overhead costs, including office space and equipment.
 The savings can really add up — as much as roughly $11,000 per employee each year, according to research.

 Talent Acquisition and Retention

 A 2021 FlexJobs study found that 58% of those surveyed would “absolutely look for a new job if they cannot continue remote work.”
 The remote job-search site also found that 24% of workers would be willing to take a 10-20% pay cut if it meant they could work remotely, while 21% would give up some of their vacation time.